 Customer acquisition is expensive and time-consuming, and more often than not, it isn’t the answer to increasing your sales.
 Attracting a new customer costs five times as much as keeping an existing one.
 The probability of selling to an existing customer is 60 – 70%.
 The possibility of selling to a new prospect is 5-20%.

 Instead of looking for new clients, let’s try to re-engage with your dormant customers by following and putting in place these actions:

 Email Marketing is a great way to re-engage dormant customers.
 By fetching data from previous campaigns, you can create segments within your audience based on their behaviour, and send them emails with content that will resonate with them.

 Including personalised subject lines and exclusive offers are also excellent ways to re-engagement.
 It is also recommended that you use subject lines that demand immediate action.
 Furthermore, take the timing very seriously and send emails when your customers are actively opening and clicking emails.
 If you don’t have that information about your database, follow industry insights.

-Prevention is better than cure
+Prevention is better than the cure

 The best approach to increasing sales is always preventing your customers from going dormant in the first place.
-Instead of investing man-power and revenue into reclaiming those sleeping pockets of profit, brands can help themselves hugely by identifying those customers most likely to drop off before they do.
+Instead of investing workforce and revenue into reclaiming those sleeping pockets of profit, brands can help themselves hugely by identifying those customers most likely to drop off before they do.